 Changing consumer taste and the drive for sustainable practices pushed manufacturers, architects and the construction industry to adopt new designs, building techniques and decorative materials.
-Today, homes are on average 56 times larger with open floor plans, taller ceilings, great rooms and architectural details like arches that create large living spaces.
+Today, homes are on average 56 times larger with open floor plans, increased ceiling height and architectural details like arches that create large living spaces.

-Home materials have also changed to synthetic materials made of chemicals derived from coal, oil or natural gas.
+Home materials have also changed from more natural materials to synthetics made of chemicals derived from coal, oil or natural gas.
 Synthetic materials can be found in practically everything from furniture padding, which is typically polyurethane foam, to engineered products that allow for faster construction and increased cost efficiencies.

-Synthetic materials burn faster and hotter than traditional products while a home’s open floorplan stokes the fire due the increased volume of air.
+Synthetic materials burn faster and hotter than traditional products while an open floorplan stokes the fire due to the increased volume of air.
 Flames require oxygen-rich air to burn.
 Absent it; ignition cannot occur.
 Minimize access, and the fire will be either slow to burn or may self-extinguish.